 EGC is involved with certain claims and other routine litigation matters that arose in the normal course of business.
-In the opinion of management, after consultation with legal counsel, the outcome of these matters is not expected to have a material effect on EGC's financial position or results of operations.
+For the year ended June 30, 2023, EGC has accrued \$100,000 of expense related to proposed claims for such legal matters.
+In the opinion of management, the outcome of these matters is not expected to have a material effect on EGC's financial position or results of operations above and beyond the accrued amount.